sf-wdi-21/notes/week-01/day-4-DOM/dawn-intro-dom-jquery/README.md

 #Intro to jQuery and the DOM

-## Chrome Developer Tools & the DOM
+#### Chrome Developer Tools
-**Before getting started**, please take a quick look at the following documentation for the [Chrome Developer Console](https://developer.chrome.com/devtools), specifically the [Elements tab](https://developer.chrome.com/devtools/docs/dom-and-styles), and the [Console tab](https://developer.chrome.com/devtools/docs/console) (Max 20 minutes).
+Please take a quick look at the following documentation for the [Chrome Developer Console](https://developer.chrome.com/devtools), specifically the [Elements tab](https://developer.chrome.com/devtools/docs/dom-and-styles), and the [Console tab](https://developer.chrome.com/devtools/docs/console) (Max 20 minutes).
 This is one of the most important tools in your developer toolbelt.

-**What is the DOM?***
+#### What is the DOM?
 DOM stands for Document Object Model.
 It's a fancy way of describing what's going on in your browser when you visit a website.
 You may think that a website is just a chunk of html, css, and javscript.
 But between it being pure data (text), and it being a rendered page that you can explore, there's an important intermediate step.
 It turns out that everything you interact with inside of your browser can be represented as a javascript `object`.
 For example, this paragraph is an object, and it's full of information about being an html `p` tag.

-##jQuery
+##Intro to jQuery
 jQuery is just JavaScript!
 It was invented in 2005 and has made our lives as developers better ever since.

 We use jQuery because it's: